rthotakura97/decentralized-database/README.md

 ### Assembly scheme
-* Assemble a list of keys from private key, filename, and block numbers
+* Assemble a list of keys from secret key, filename, and block numbers
-* JailCell servers will then need to lookup all potential keys (privatekey+filename+block#s 0 to k)
+* JailCell servers will then need to lookup all potential keys (secretkey+filename+block#s 0 to k)
 * Return all encrypted blocks in its server
 * Reno will decrypt all blocks and then order them for reassembly
 * Return the file to front end